Grammys set for 2013 in Los Angeles

 The annual nominations concert also will be held in Los Angeles and take place on December 5, 2012, the Recording Academy said in a statement.

-Both the nominations and the awards - in its 55th edition for 2013 - will take place in the city's Staples Centre and be broadcast live on U.S. television network CBS.
+Both the nominations and the awards - in its 55th edition for 2013 - will take place in the city's Staples Center and be broadcast live on U.S. television network CBS.

-Only a handful of the 70-plus categories for the awards are featured in the nominations and awards show, including the top honours of album, record and song of the year.
+Only a handful of the 70-plus categories for the awards are featured in the nominations and awards show, including the top honors of album, record and song of the year.

 A week of cultural events and activities take place in the run up to music's biggest night, including producer Clive Davis' pre-Grammy gala the night before the awards which was struck by tragedy this past February after the sudden death of singer Whitney Houston a few hours before the party.